 - 10. The representations of the parties mentioned in paragraph 9 above may (but need not) detail any risk sharing arrangement agreed between the parties as regards the participation of the exiting employer in the Fund. - 11.
 The Administering Authority will make a determination of the amount of the exit credit (if any) payable to the exiting employer.
-In reaching this decision the Administering Authority will have regard to the following factors: - 11.1. the extent to which there is a surplus; - 11.2. the proportion of the excess of assets which has arisen because of the value of the exiting employer's contributions; - 11.3. the representations received by the parties under paragraph 9; - 11.4. where part or all of the surplus relates to an increase in the value of the assets of the Fund as at exit date due to better-than-expected investment growth or returns, the extent to which that increase in asset value can be regarded as a stable and long-term value increase; - 11.5. (where the Administering Authority is aware of the same) whether or not the exiting employer has been exposed to the full financial risk of participation in the Fund and the existence of any risk-sharing arrangements in place with third parties;
+In reaching this decision the Administering Authority will have regard to the following factors: - 11.1. the extent to which there is a surplus; - 11.2. the proportion of the excess of assets which has arisen because of the value of the exiting employer's contributions; - 11.3. the representations received from the parties under paragraph 9; - 11.4. where part or all of the surplus relates to an increase in the value of the assets of the Fund as at exit date due to better-than-expected investment growth or returns, the extent to which that increase in asset value can be regarded as a stable and long-term value increase; - 11.5. (where the Administering Authority is aware of the same) whether or not the exiting employer has been exposed to the full financial risk of participation in